 Colorado School of Mines is committed to creating and maintaining an environment free of gender and sex-based discrimination, sexual harassment, sexual assault, and interpersonal violence (dating/domestic violence and stalking).
-Such behaviors are not tolerated at Mines and are prohibited both by law and by University policy.
-The University will respond promptly and effectively to reports of gender-based discrimination, sexual harassment, sexual violence, dating/domestic violence, and stalking, and will take appropriate action to prevent, to correct, and when necessary, to discipline behavior that violates University policy.
+Such behaviors are not tolerated at Mines and are prohibited both by law and by Mines’ policies.
+The University will respond promptly and effectively to reports of gender and sex-based discrimination, sexual harassment, sexual violence, dating/domestic violence, and stalking, and will take appropriate action to prevent, to correct, and, when necessary, to discipline behavior violating Mines policies.
 Relevant policies that address these issues are below.

-Consent: Positive, unambiguous, and voluntary agreement to engage in specific sexual activity throughout a sexual encounter.
-It is critical to note the nuances of consent:
+Consent is positive, unambiguous, and voluntary agreement to engage in specific sexual activity throughout a sexual encounter.

 Consent cannot be inferred in the context of a current or previous sexual relationship.

-- Consent to some sexual acts does not imply consent to others, nor does past consent to a given act imply or grant present or future consent.
+Past consent to a given act does not imply or grant present or future consent.

 Consent must be ongoing throughout a sexual encounter and can be revoked at any time.

-- Consent cannot be obtained by fear, threat, coercion, intimidation, or force.
+Consent cannot be obtained by fear, threat, coercion, intimidation, and/or force.